Athletics and academics were celebrated in Gopher Athletics

 Ski-U-Mah contains feature stories, photo galleries, behind-the-scenes access and exclusive content only available in the magazine

-Recently closing out his 28th season at the helm of the Minnesota wrestling program, Gophers head coach J Robinson consistently works to continue the success that has defined the Golden Gopher program.
+Entering his 29th season at the helm of the Minnesota wrestling program, Gophers head coach J Robinson consistently works to continue the success that has defined the Golden Gopher program.

 Under Robinson, Minnesota has developed an environment of excellence that has seen Minnesota rise to elite status in college wrestling.
-Since taking over the Gophers program in 1986, Robinson's teams have claimed the first three national championships in Minnesota history while the three-time national coach of the year has helped develop 62 All-Americans, 14 individual national champions, six Big Ten team titles and 30 different Big Ten champions for 48 individual titles.
-All told, Robinson's wrestlers have amassed a total of 124 All-America honors, including a NCAA record 10 All-Americans during the national championship run in 2001.
-His .752 winning percentage is a program record, and his 418 dual meet victories stand as the best mark in Minnesota wrestling history.
+Since taking over the Gophers program in 1986, Robinson's teams have claimed the first three National Championships in Minnesota history while the three-time National Coach of the Year has helped develop 62 All-Americans, 14 individual National Champions, six Big Ten team titles and 30 different Big Ten Champions accounting for 48 individual titles.
+All told, Robinson's wrestlers have amassed a total of 124 All-America honors, including a NCAA-record 10 All-Americans during the National Championship run in 2001.
+His .751 winning percentage is a program record, and his 417 dual meet victories stand as the best mark in Minnesota wrestling history.

-In 2013-14, Minnesota continued to boast a successful line up with eight wrestlers ranked in the top ten of their respective weight classes throughout the entire season.
-The Gophers boasted a 14-1-0 overall record while holding an unblemished home record.
-With one conference loss and victories over then No. 1 Penn State and Iowa, the Gophers shared a portion of the regular season Dual Meet title while winning their third consecutive National Duals title.
+In 2013-14, Minnesota continued its tradition of successful, fielding a line-up with eight wrestlers ranked in the top ten of their respective weight classes throughout the entire season.
+The Gophers boasted a 14-1-0 overall record while going undefeated at home.
+With one conference loss and victories over then-No. 1 Penn State and Iowa, the Gophers shared a portion of the regular season Dual Meet title in the Big Ten while also winning their third consecutive National Duals title.